oracle/pgql-lang/pages/pgql-1.1-spec.md

 # Value Expressions

-Expressions are used in value constraints, in-lined constraints, and select/group/order terms.
-This section of the document defines the operators and built-in functions that can be used as part of an expression.
+Value expressions are used in various parts of the language, for example, to filter solutions (`WHERE` and `HAVING`), to project out computed values (`SELECT`), or, to group by or order by computed values (`GROUP BY` and `ORDER BY`).

+The following are the relevant grammar rules:

 ```bash
 ValueExpression          ::= <VariableReference>